110 items

 An Exclusive Interview with Neil Gaiman and Chris Riddell

-Former Waterstones Children’s Laureate and recent CILIP Kate Greenway medal-winner Chris Riddell and multi award-winning Neil Gaiman discuss their dark dream of a collaboration Neverwhere.
+Former Children's Laureate Chris Riddell and multi award-winning author Neil Gaiman discuss Neverwhere.

 Author interview: Sarah Winman